YamanAlBochi/CohortRetentionAnalysis-Project/README.md

 # CohortRetentionAnalysis-Project
 Retention Rate is defined as the number of customers who continue to use a product/services, its measured as the number of returning users, at a regular interval such as every week or month, grouped by their week of signup, in this project I'll be exploring an online retail dataset and create a retention cohort analysis in SQL (Server) and Tableau.

+What is a Cohort?

+Is a customer segment, defined by time, size and behaviour.

 In this Project, we explore an online retail dataset and create a retention cohort analysis in SQL and Tableau. :